opensupplyhub/open-supply-hub-api-examples/how_to/5_upload_guide.md

 ## Best Practices

-1. **Use consistent naming**: Submit facility names consistently to improve match accuracy
+1. **Use consistent naming**: Provide the complete legal name of the production location, include incorporation details (Pvt., Ltd., etc.)
-2. **Include complete addresses**: More detailed addresses improve matching confidence
+2. **Include complete addresses**: More detailed addresses improve matching confidence and geocoding accuracy
-3. **Leverage optional fields**: Additional context helps with data quality
+3. **Leverage optional fields**: Additional context improves the overall data quality
 4. **Test matching behavior**: Use `create=false` to test matching without creating new facilities
-5. **Handle responses**: Check match confidence scores to understand how your data was processed
+5.  **Convert all text to English/Roman language**: to ensure the data is searchable, translate any non-roman characters to Roman / English equivalent